bbc/childrens-games-starter-pack/docs/working-with-gmi.md

 # GMI

 The GMI (game messaging interface) allows games to communicate with BBC platforms using a shared API.
+All BBC games need to be GMI compliant to work correctly on our platforms.

 ### GMI Compliance
 To be considered GMI compliant your game must adhere to the following: